tronprotocol/tips/proposal/proposal-32.md

 **4.Support transfer TRX to a non-exisiting address in smart contract**

-Now, TRON allow transfer TRX to a non-existing address in smart contract and create an account for this address, which means it will not throw an exception and consume msg.sender feelimit as in the past.
+Now, TRON allow transfer TRX to a non-existing address in smart contract and create an account for this address, which means it will not throw an exception or consume msg.sender energy as in the past.

 It makes address.transfer() function easier to handle.